deyles-zz/sculejs/README.md

 ## Can I contribute/donate/help in some way?

-I'm still working on the process to enable users to contribute patches and features to the project, but sure, I'd be happy to have some help.
+If you want to help out with developing *SculeJS* please take a look at the [contributor wiki guide](https://github.com/dan-eyles/sculejs/wiki/Guide-To-Contributing), I'd be happy to have some help.
 Donations aren't necessary - if you use *SculeJS* and love it then tell your friends, just getting the word out would be a huge help.

 I have a full time job and maintain *SculeJS* in my spare time, so if I don't get to your tickets immediately please don't take it personally.